πΊπΈ USFBA FeesHigh ImpactJanuary 15, 2026

 US FBA sellers in apparel, footwear, fashion accessories, and other high-return-rate categories

-Amazon introduced a Returns Processing Fee for product categories that historically experience high return rates, including clothing, footwear, and fashion accessories.
-The fee is charged per returned unit when a category's return rate exceeds Amazon's threshold, adding a new cost layer for apparel FBA sellers beyond standard fulfillment fees.
+Amazon updated the Returns Processing Fee rates for 2026, affecting product categories with high return rates including clothing, footwear, and fashion accessories.
+Originally introduced in June 2024, this per-unit fee is charged when a category's return rate exceeds Amazon's threshold.
+The 2026 rate adjustment increases costs for apparel FBA sellers.

 Real-World Impact